spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/rollout-strategies/index.md

 {{< figure src="./highlander.png" >}}

-### Red/Black Rollouts
+### Red/Black (Blue/Green) Rollouts

-Use a red/black rollout to deploy a new version of your application alongside the existing version(s), send client traffic to the new version, and then disable existing versions in the cluster.
+Use a red/black (blue/green) rollout to deploy a new version of your application alongside the existing version(s), send client traffic to the new version, and then disable existing versions in the cluster.

 Optionally, add subsequent Destroy (Manifest) stages to clean up any unwanted workloads in the cluster.

 Alternately, easily roll back to a previous version by configuring an Enable (Manifest) stage or using an ad-hoc Enable operation from the Clusters tab.

 Example configuration:

 {{< figure src="./redblack.png" >}}

+>Blue/Green replaces Red/Black in Spinnaker v1.30+.